Rich and buttery homemade sugar cookies decorated with your choice of sprinkles and sugars. Use this recipe for any holiday and decorate accordingly.

 - Add in the eggs and beat together until smooth and golden yellow in color.

-- Stir in the vanilla and and 1 Tablespoon milk or cram and beat thoroughly.
+- Stir in the vanilla and and 1 Tablespoon milk or cream and beat thoroughly.

 - In a separate bowl, sift together the flour, salt, and baking powder.